sbt/website/src/sphinx/Detailed-Topics/Parsing-Input.md

 Most parsers have reasonable default tab completion behavior.
 For example, the string and character literal parsers will suggest the underlying literal for an empty input string.
-However, it is impractical to determine the valid completions for charClass, since it accepts an arbitrary predicate.
-The examples method defines explicit completions for such a parser:
+However, it is impractical to determine the valid completions for `charClass`, since it accepts an arbitrary predicate.
+The `examples` method defines explicit completions for such a parser:

     val digit = charClass(_.isDigit, "digit").examples("0", "1", "2")

 Tab completion will use the examples as suggestions.
-The other method controlling tab completion is token.
-The main purpose of token is to determine the boundaries for suggestions.
+The other method controlling tab completion is `token`.
+The main purpose of `token` is to determine the boundaries for suggestions.
 For example, if your parser
 is:

     ("fg" | "bg") ~ ' ' ~ ("green" | "blue")

-then the potential completions on empty input are: console fg green fg blue bg green bg blue
+then the potential completions on empty input are:
+`console fg green fg blue bg green bg blue`

 Typically, you want to suggest smaller segments or the number of suggestions becomes unmanageable.
 A better parser is: